Do you know the 15 common myths that are killing the wealth potential of the average Australian property investor?

-On the other hand a small group of Australian property investors are becoming very wealthy.
+Yet, on the other hand, a small group of Australian property investors are becoming very wealthy.

-Today I continue exploring the common money myths that hold many people back from achieving their financial goals.
+Today I continue exploring these common money myths which hold many people back from achieving their financial goals.

 When you have a proven investment system or strategy, luck becomes unnecessary.

-As a child I used to play Monopoly.
-Sometimes I won, sometimes I lost.
+As a child, I used to play Monopoly.

 The problem here is that once you’ve paid off your house, you end up with idle equity sitting under your roof doing nothing; equity you could use as a deposit to buy an investment property and grow your wealth.